-Official: Vienna attacker had previous terrorism conviction
+5 dead in Vienna attack; assailant had previous conviction

 “These evil attacks against innocent people must stop,” Trump added.
 “The U.S. stands with Austria, France, and all of Europe in the fight against terrorists, including radical Islamic terrorists.”

+Egypt’s Al-Azhar, the Sunni Muslim world’s foremost religious institution, condemned the “terrorist attacks” in Vienna.
+It called on international institutions “to stand united” against terrorism and reject violence and hatred.

 Austria’s military has provided 75 soldiers to guard key sites in Vienna, freeing up police to continue the investigation.

-Germany and Hungary have also offered to send tactical police units to support their Austrian colleagues.
+Frank Jordans reported from Berlin.
+Kirsten Grieshaber and Geir Moulson contributed from Berlin.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.